 Before we begin today’s community update, I hope you and your families have been staying healthy.

-Until a safe and reliable vaccine is widely available, avoid gathering in groups.
+Until vaccines come out, avoid gathering in groups.
 If you must, wear a mask and practice social distancing.
-Beyond that, shopping local is the next biggest step you can take to accelerate our City’s economic recovery.
+Beyond that, getting test every single month and shopping local are the next two best steps you can take to accelerate our City’s economic recovery.
 Check out our website, Cathedral City Shop Local, to find categories and lists of all the businesses within Cathedral City which need your support.
 Shopping at our businesses will help keep our retailers alive and keep your tax dollars within the City.
-These tax dollars fund critical services such as our police, our fire department, and our road maintenance.
+These tax dollars fund critical services such as our police, fire department, and road maintenance.
 There is no better testimonial for attracting new businesses than to ensure our existing businesses are prosperous.

 Lastly, please do everything you can to keep your properties in great shape.
 Property appearance is an important “selling point” when prospective homebuyers, business owners, and developers look for their next “perfect” location.

-Please share the City’s dedicated websites, www.DiscoverCathedralCity.com and and www.ccedd.org, with your friends and families.
-As a team, we are all a part of the long-term success of Cathedral City, an incredible place to live, work, and play.
+Please share the City’s dedicated websites, www.discovercathedralcity.com and www.ccedd.org, with your friends and families.
+As a team, we are all a part of the long-term success of Cathedral City, an incredible place to live, work and play.